 Why not rub-a-dub-dub with a toy that you love?

 Relaxing Bath Ideas That Are Out of the Ordinary

 You know the thrill you get when you do something out of your comfort zone, something unexpected?
 Well, we have some relaxing bath ideas that will definitely give you that sense of excitement and leave you with stories to tell!

 19. Find Your Bliss in a Flotation Tank

-You may be able to find a flotation tank in a city near you.
+You may be able to find a flotation tank (also called a ‘sensory deprivation tank’ or a ‘float pod’) in a city near you.
 When you go to a high-quality place, the experience can be otherworldly!

 When I arrived for my first floatation tank experience, I was given a white bathrobe.
 After I changed, I took a shower and then got into an egg-shaped tank that was just a bit bigger than my body.

 The warm water was full of so much salt that I floated without having to flail my arms or legs at all.

 Once I was in the tank, a technician showed me a button to press if I needed help, as well as how to turn on lights and music.
 Then she closed the cover.

 I put on music though I’ve heard some people say that floating in silence gives you a back-to-the-womb experience.
 Even with the music, it was truly blissful.